SulaimanSayyed21/h446Alevel/h446Alevel.md

 ![topic-dropdown-03.jpg](images\\docs\\topic-dropdown-03.jpg)<br>

-Thoubh the buttons to generate the lessons have been created but the accordion is empty as shown in figure below.
+Though the buttons to generate the lessons have been created but the accordion is empty as shown in figure below.

 ![localhost-13.jpg](images\\docs\\localhost-13.jpg)

-And when from these lessons, user clicks on any lesson, say `Lesson-1` indicated by a button, then all the questions present in that particulare lessons are populated in the accordion using a `ForEach` loop applied on array object as shown in code snippet given below.
+And when from these lessons, user clicks on any lesson, say `Lesson-1` indicated by a button, then all the questions present in that particular lessons are populated in the accordion using a `ForEach` loop applied on array object as shown in code snippet given below.

 ```js
 //practiceScript.js